hackclub/hackclub/workshops/seven_segment_display/README.md

 }
 ```

 The function used to tell the Arduino which pin we will use is `pinMode(pin number, OUTPUT/INPUT)`.
 As in our circuit, we used 2 to 9 pins.
-We will declare them as above and as they are all giving output mentioned as "OUTPUT".
+We will declare them as above and as they are all giving output mentioned as `OUTPUT`.

 The `INPUT_PULLUP` is written to enable the internal pull-up resistor.

 The next command we used is `digitalWrite(pin number, HIGH/LOW)`.
-If the pin has been configured as an OUTPUT with `pinMode()`, its voltage will be set to the corresponding value: 5V for HIGH, 0V (ground) for LOW.
+If the pin has been configured as an `OUTPUT` with `pinMode()`, its voltage will be set to the corresponding value: 5V for `HIGH`, 0V (ground) for `LOW`.

 [`randomSeed()`](https://www.arduino.cc/reference/en/language/functions/random-numbers/randomseed/) initializes the pseudo-random number generator, causing it to start at an arbitrary point in its random sequence.